natefinch/npipe/README.md

 Written for Go 1.1.

-### What's Missing
+### Notes

-Timeouts for the connections are currently not implemented.
+Deadlines for reading/writing to the connection are only functional in Windows Vista/Server 2008 and above, due to limitations with the Windows API.

 ### How to Build